muradhuseynov1/CIFAR10_vs_CIFAKE/README.md

 ## Repository Structure

 - **checkpoints**
   Contains saved model weights.
-(Due to file size, some models are provided as zipped archives.)
+Due to file size, some models are provided as google drive links.

 - **graphics**
   Includes visualizations and graphics for all the models.

 - **metrics**
   Stores the evaluation metrics for all the models.
+- **data**
+  Folder where we loaded the data
 - **models**
   Contains the implementation of all the models.